BigQuery vs Snowflake: The Definitive Guide

 Administrators in BigQuery can easily revert changes without having to deal with the hassle of a recovery.
 BigQuery keeps a complete seven-day history of all changes against its tables.
 However, to preserve table data for longer than seven days, BigQuery offers a feature called table snapshots (snapshots are used to preserve the contents of a table at a particular point in time).

-Snowflake’s pricing model bills based on the usage of each individual warehouse, so the cost is largely dependent on your overall usage.
-Snowflake has several warehouse sizes (X-Small, Small, Medium, Large, X-Large, etc.) which all drastically vary in cost and server/cluster amount.
-However, Snowflake’s base pricing for an X-small warehouse starts at about $0.00056 per second.
+Snowflake’s pricing model is based on each individual warehouse, so the cost is largely dependent on your overall usage.
+Snowflake has several warehouse sizes (X-Small, Small, Medium, Large, X-Large, etc.) all of which drastically vary in cost and server/cluster amount.
+The cost for an X-Small Snowflake warehouse starts at about 0.0003 credits per second or one credit per hour for Snowflake Standard Edition.

-Pricing doubles with each increase in warehouse size.
-Snowflake has several plans that allow you to pre-purchase credits to cover usage.
+Additionally, credit costs on Snowflake vary substantially depending on the tier.
+Snowflake does have several plans that allow you to pre-purchase credits to cover usage.
 This is good since the upfront costs of Snowflake’s pre-purchase capacity plans offer lower rates compared to the on-demand option.

 Storage costs for both Snowflake and BigQuery are relatively cheap.
 Snowflake charges $40 per TB per month for on-demand customers and $23 per month for upfront customers.
 On the other hand, BigQuery charges $20 per TB for active storage and $10 per TB for inactive storage.